Managing Lymphedema in the Summer

 And lymphedema patients face other seasonal challenges as well.

-For example, the skin in affected areas is especially vulnerable to damage, whether it’s from biting or stinging insects, sunburn, or simple scrapes suffered while hiking, walking or working outdoors.
+For example, the skin in affected areas is especially vulnerable to damage, whether it’s from biting or stinging insects, sunburn, or simple scrapes suffered while hiking, for pregnant women, walking or working outdoors.

 Here are some suggestions for maximizing your comfort, and reducing any potential problems, while managing your lymphedema in the summer.